 The HS50 also has the same cup design as the HS60 and Corsair HS70 Wireless with grills on the back, which gives it an open-back headphones look.
 The yolks are the same metal ones as on the other models and resemble that of the Cloud II’s design.
 Overall, they are low-profile enough to use outside, but their bulky design might not be ideal for this use case.

 Since they have the same build as the HS60, the HS50 are equally comfortable.
 They have well-padded ear cups and headband, which doesn’t helps mitigate the pressure on the head.
 The cups are large, and most ears should easily fit without touching the drivers.
 Unfortunately, they feel a bit tight, and the swiveling joints/hinges do not have a wide angle of motion.
+For an affordable but more comfortable option, take a look at the HyperX Cloud Core.

 The HS50 have the same simple gaming control scheme as the HS60.
 You only have access to a mic-mute button and a volume dial on the left ear-cup.
 You don’t get access to functionalities such as music control and call management since these headphones are gaming-oriented.
 There’s also no in-line remote with channel-mixing control, which would have been useful.
 On the upside, the controls are easy to use.